When acquiring or using a new software app, here's what you need to know...

 These days most software used at McGill is provided by third-party vendors and hosted "in the cloud".
 Because data is exchanged and/or stored outside of McGill's IT infrastructure, we need to perform due diligence to ensure our data is safe and to respect laws and regulations.
 We are all responsible for keeping McGill data safe.

 The Cloud Directive prescribes when and where you can process, transmit and store McGill data, depending on the type of data involved and its required security and privacy needs.

 Who needs to comply?

-All members of the McGill University community is obliged to comply with the Cloud Directive, even when using free cloud services.
+All members of the McGill University community are obligated to comply with the Cloud Directive, even when using free cloud services.

 Research data is also subject to the Cloud Directive.

 For guidance on obtaining and using cloud services, view the sections below, starting with Cloud 101.

 - Cloud service acquisition process

 - Roles & responsibilities

 - What to consider when using a cloud service